claiduiuc/CLAID-Website/_services/chinese-corner.md

 Chinese Corner meets every week (formally at the Illini Union Basement)!

-Time and place for Chinese Corner this semester is TBD...
+Our first Chinese Corner of the semester is NEXT TUESDAY, 8/30 from 7-9 PM!
+We hope to see you there!